-Trump, Biden Commemorate 19th Anniversary Of Sept.
+'America Will Always Rise Up': Trump, Biden Commemorate Sept.
 11 Attacks

 Nearly 3,000 people were killed when adherents to the Islamic extremist group, al-Qaida, hijacked four commercial airliners and crashed them across the eastern part of the country.

-The twin towers of the World Trade Center in New York City were crumbled and the Pentagon in Virginia seriously damaged by hijackers, resulting in thousands of deaths and countless additional long-term health and financial hardships for victims and first responders.
-A fourth aircraft, which had been heading to Washington, D.C., was crashed in Pennsylvania's Somerset County.
+The twin towers of the World Trade Center in New York City crumbled and the Pentagon in Virginia was seriously damaged, resulting in thousands of deaths and countless additional long-term health and financial hardships for victims and first responders.

-President Trump and first lady Melania Trump will attend a morning observance in Shanksville, Pa., near one of the crash sites.
-Biden is expected to visit later Friday.
+Before the ceremony at ground zero, according to a pool report, Biden comforted an elderly woman using a wheelchair who was holding a picture of her son.
+She told Biden he had died in his early 40s.
+Biden took the image and looked it over, reflecting on losing his own son Beau.
+"It never goes away," Biden said.
+She repeated his words.

+The woman, 90 and perhaps joking, told Biden she was entering her "last year," at which point her daughter suggested she knock it off.
+"You don't know that, Mom!" she said.

 The events of Sept.
 11 shifted the course of U.S. foreign policy and launched the controversial U.S.-led war on terror — a years-long, financially costly and ethically contentious conflict that has seen the United States deploy thousands of military personnel and pour considerable resources into stemming the tide of extremism in the Middle East.

-Recent presidential candidates have made minimizing the U.S. role in a perpetual war a major pitch to voters, who, in the case of younger ones, have lived most, if not all, of their lives with the nation involved in a global armed conflict.
+Recent presidential candidates have made minimizing the U.S. role in a perpetual war a major pitch to voters, who, in the case of younger ones, have lived most — if not all — of their lives with the nation involved in a global armed conflict.

 The two most recent presidents, Barack Obama and Trump, have each lodged what they have considered significant wins in the fight against global terror: respectively, the 2011 killing of Osama bin Laden, who orchestrated the Sept.
-11 attacks, and the 2019 assassination of Abu Bakr al-Baghdadi, leader of the Islamic State group.
+11 attacks, and the 2019 special operations mission that killed Abu Bakr al-Baghdadi, leader of the Islamic State group.

 While global terror has thus far played a more understated role in the 2020 White House campaigns, ongoing unrest in the Middle East and Americans' lingering memory of the unprecedented 2001 attacks continue to influence U.S. policy at home and abroad.